 Chorley

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Chorley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Chorley, in central Lancashire, is surrounded by countryside and moorland, with the West Pennine Moors to the east.
+Overview ⁞ Chorley, in central Lancashire, is surrounded by countryside and moorland, with the West Pennine Moors to the east.
 The town centre has a traditional market, Astley Hall and Park, and modern shopping areas.
 Villages such as Adlington and Coppull add local charm, while Yarrow Valley Country Park and Rivington offer woodlands, reservoirs, and scenic trails.
 Chorley balances rural landscapes with a lively market town atmosphere.

+Who governs Chorley?
 The local authority for this district is: Chorley Borough Council - responsible for district-level services.
 Since Lancashire is a two-tier area, county-level services are handled by: Lancashire County Council.

 Constituencies in Chorley